liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

    **Notes:** Here, each of *N*, *mupper* and *mlower* are restricted to be of type ``int``, because of the corresponding type restriction in the LAPACK solvers.

+.. c:function:: int ARKKLU(void* arkode_mem, int N, int NNZ)

+   This function links the main ARKode integrator with the ARKKLU linear solver.
+It's use requires inclusion of the header file ``arkode_klu.h``, as well as a user-supplied sparse Jacobian construction routine, specified through a call to :c:func:`ARKSlsSetSparseJacFn`.

+   **Arguments:**
+      * *arkode_mem* -- pointer to the ARKode memory block.
+      * *N* -- the number of components in the ODE system.
+      * *NNZ* -- the maximum number of nonzero entries in the system Jacobian.

+   **Return value:**
+       * *ARKSLS_SUCCESS*   if successful
+       * *ARKSLS_MEM_NULL*  if the ARKode memory was ``NULL``
+       * *ARKSLS_MEM_FAIL*  if there was a memory allocation failure
+       * *ARKSLS_ILL_INPUT* if a required vector operation is missing

+   **Notes:**  The ARKKLU linear solver is not compatible with all implementations of the NVECTOR module.
+Of the two nvector modules provided with SUNDIALS, only NVECTOR_SERIAL is compatible.

+.. c:function:: int ARKSuperLUMT(void* arkode_mem, int num_threads, int N, int NNZ)

+   This function links the main ARKode integrator with the ARKSUPERLUMT linear solver.
+It's use requires inclusion of the header file ``arkode_superlumt.h``, as well as a user-supplied sparse Jacobian construction routine, specified through a call to :c:func:`ARKSlsSetSparseJacFn`.

+   **Arguments:**
+      * *arkode_mem* -- pointer to the ARKode memory block.
+      * *num_threads* -- the number of threads to use when factoring/solving the ODE system.
+      * *N* -- the number of components in the ODE system.
+      * *NNZ* -- the maximum number of nonzero entries in the system Jacobian.

+   **Return value:**
+       * *ARKSLS_SUCCESS*   if successful
+       * *ARKSLS_MEM_NULL*  if the ARKode memory was ``NULL``
+       * *ARKSLS_MEM_FAIL*  if there was a memory allocation failure
+       * *ARKSLS_ILL_INPUT* if a required vector operation is missing

+   **Notes:**  The ARKSUPERLUMT linear solver is not compatible with all implementations of the NVECTOR module.
+Of the two nvector modules provided with SUNDIALS, only NVECTOR_SERIAL is compatible.